JRWynneIII/MandelbrotFortran/README.md

 Again, once the calculations are complete, we rely on  John Burkardt's programs from [here](http://people.sc.fsu.edu/~jburkardt/f_src/pgma_io/pgma_io.html), to save the image.

+####MPI Version 1

+This version is in the file mpi_1_mandelbrot.f90.
+It uses a static decomposition of the domain.
+This ignores the fact that portions near the boundary of the Mandelbrot set may take a very long time to compute compared to other portions of the domain.

+####MPI Version 2

+This uses a queue to ensure load balancing.
+The approach is documented in Balras [Multicore and GPU programming: An integrated approach](http://store.elsevier.com/Multicore-and-GPU-Programming/Gerassimos-Barlas/isbn-9780124171374/) with code [here](booksite.elsevier.com/9780124171374/download/mcore_code_v1.03.zip), as well as in Gropp, Lusk and Skelljum [Using MPI](https://mitpress.mit.edu/books/using-mpi) with code [here](ftp.mcs.anl.gov/pub/mpi/usingmpi-1st/examples.tar.gz)

 ####Compiling
 To compile the codes use your fortran compiler, for example